-Here’s my quick blast through below on some of the key features of the Disruptor, and how it fares against the previous N-Strike model and other similar blasters.
+I this review I will walk you through some of the key features of the Disruptor, and how it fares against the previous N-Strike model and other similar blasters.

 What Is the Nerf N-Strike Elite Disruptor?

 The Nerf N-Strike Elite Disruptor was released in the second half of 2016, and is a six-dart revolver style blaster.
-It is a small-medium sized Nerf gun, and part of the N-Strike Elite series.
+It is a small to medium sized Nerf gun, and is part of the N-Strike Elite series.